astromatic/visiomatic/doc/src/interface.rst

 The user can switch to/from full screen mode by clicking the |fullscreen| button (third from the top).
 The |menu| button (last from the top) opens the :ref:`Advanced Settings Menu <chap_advanced>`.

-The coordinates of the *center* of the current field-of-view (indicated by the cross-shaped reticle) are displayed at the top-right of the main window, in the *Coordinate Pane*.
+The coordinates of the *center* of the current field of view (indicated by the cross-shaped reticle) are displayed at the top-right of the main window, in the *Coordinate Pane*.
-Depending on the configuration, a drop-down list allows one to switch between equatorial (RA,Dec) and other types of coordinates, including image pixel coordinates.
+Depending on the configuration, a drop-down list allows the user to switch between equatorial (RA,Dec) and other types of coordinates, including image pixel coordinates.

-Below the coordinates, a *Navigation Pane* may be offered, offering a larger view of the current image, as well as the current field of view, represented by a shaded orange box.
+Below the coordinate and pixel value displays, a *Navigation Pane* may be offered, offering a larger view of the current image, as well as the current field of view, represented by a shaded orange box.

 The scale, as measured at the center of the main window, is displayed in the lower left corner.